Malacostraca: Phylogenetics

 The monophyly of Malacostraca is widely accepted.
 This is supported by several common morphological traits which are present throughout the group and is confirmed by molecular studies.
 However, a number of problems make it difficult to determine the relationships between the orders of Malacostraca.
 These include differences in mutation rates in different lineages, different patterns of evolution being apparent in different sources of data, including convergent evolution, and long branch attraction.

 There is less agreement on the status of the subclass Phyllocarida with its single extant order, Leptostraca, depending on whether foliaceous (leaf-like) limbs have a single or multiple origin.
 Some authors advocate placing Phyllocarida in Phyllopoda, a group used in former classification systems, which would then include branchiopods, cephalocarids and leptostracans.
 A molecular study by American biologists Trisha Spears and Lawrence Abele concluded that phylogenetic evidence did not support the monophyly of this grouping, and that Phyllocarida should be regarded as a subclass of Malacostraca that had diverged from the main lineage at an early date.

-The following cladogram is based on the 2001 phylogenetic analysis of Richter & Scholtz.
+The next cladogram follows a 2023 revision of pancrustacean phylogeny based on molecular data.